Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  1. Open the configuration for Windows via windows menu or the searcher.
  2. Go to Updates and security.
  3. Click to “Check updates”.
- 4. If you see “all is updated” this method is done, but if you see optional updates, and you click into it, you will see some updates (normally drivers), you select to all, and you need to click “Download and install” button.
+ 4. Windows Update might say that you are up-to-date even if optional updates are available.
+In the case you see optional updates, and you click into it, you will see some updates (normally drivers), you select to all, and you need to click “Download and install” button.

 ## Method 2: Download via brand device page.
 It's highly recommended to downloading the drivers or update them via brand page or app by the fact that the company verifies that the driver works well with the computer (graphics in most cases is on the brand GPU page)